Strategy11/formidable-forms/readme.txt

 * New: Added a new frm_unique_field_key_separator filter for unique field keys.
 * New: Added a new frm_saved_errors filter for extending custom form validation.
 * Fix: Fixed a conflict with All in One SEO that was causing multiselect dropdowns to appear larger than expected.

-= 5.2.02.01 =
-* Fix: Fixed a conflict with Duplicator Pro that was causing dropdowns to break after updating to Bootstrap 4.
-* Fix: Bottom margins were removed from credit card and address fields with last release and have been added back.
-* Fix: Imported templates with multiple forms were getting imported with the wrong name.
-* Fix: Clicking to install a quiz template was copying the NEW html into the form name input.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>